villekf/OMEGA/README.md

 28. A Lougovski et al. "A volume of intersection approach for on-the-fly system matrix calculation in 3D PET image reconstruction," 2014 Phys.
 Med.
 Biol.
 59 561

 29. Y. Lin, C. R. Schmidtlein, Q. Li, S. Li and Y. Xu, "A Krasnoselskii-Mann Algorithm With an Improved EM Preconditioner for PET Image Reconstruction," in IEEE Transactions on Medical Imaging, vol. 38, no. 9, pp. 2114-2126, Sept.
 2019, doi: 10.1109/TMI.2019.2898271.

+30. J. Nuyts, D. Beque, P. Dupont and L. Mortelmans, "A Concave Prior Penalizing Relative Differences for Maximum-a-Posteriori Reconstruction in Emission Tomography,", in IEEE Transactions on Nuclear Science, vol. 49, no. 1, pp. 56 - 60, Aug.
+2002, doi: 10.1109/TNS.2002.998681.